dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 To display metrics I use **Grafana**.
 More information in **ReadMe.Persistence.md**.

-Additionally, I added the **Aspire Dashboard** to for all signal, for the local development.
+Additionally, I added the **Aspire Dashboard** to for all signals, for the local development.

 ### Source Generation :mushroom: